 Planting native hydrangeas?
 Here’s a key tip to keep in mind.

 Hydrangeas produce flower clusters known as panicles.
-These clusters typically contain two types of flowers:
+Hidden in these clusters are actually TWO flowers:

 Why do the sterile, pollen-less flowers on hydrangeas exist?